fabrizioamelotti/study/javascript/arrays/README.md

 # Arrays
-An Arrry is a JavaScript object type.
+An Array is a JavaScript object type.
 It's a list of other objects.

 Source: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array